Visualizations Overview¶

 Bokeh library is the current interpretation backend, which generates HTML files, that can be opened directly in the browser.
 Resulting graphs can be further customized by adding custom labels for axes, custom graph title or different graph width.

 Example 1.
-The following will display the sum of sum of amounts of all resources of given for each subtype, stacked by uid (e.g. the locations in the program):
+The following will display the sum of sums of amounts of all resources of given for each subtype, stacked by uid (e.g. the locations in the program):

 perun show 0@i bars sum --of 'amount' --per 'subtype' --stacked --by 'uid'